jlynch2195/auto_selfcal_cluster/README.md

 # Run automatic self-calibration on UO cluster Talapas
 All credit to Patrick Sheehan (https://github.com/psheehan/auto_selfcal).
 This code is designed to streamline running github code auto_selfcal on UO cluster Talapas.

-Note: this repo is currently not synced to the version of this code on Talapas.
+NOTE: this repo is currently not synced to the version of this code on Talapas.
 Use the scripts on Talapas instead of these, with the exception of analyze-final-images.py, which only exists here at the moment.

 ## Getting started with GitHub
 To obtain a local copy of this code + its supporting materials, clone the repository in Terminal via